How to Help Your Child Settling at Nursery: 6 Strategies

 Talk about the fun activities they will do, the friends they will make, and the caring staff who will look after them.
 Positive reinforcement can build excitement and reduce fears.
 Avoid using nursery as a form of discipline, such as saying, “You have to go to nursery if you don’t behave.”
 Instead, highlight the enjoyable aspects like playing with toys, making friends, and participating in exciting activities.

-Common Reasons Why a Child Might Not Be Settling at Nursery
+Why a Child Might Not Be Settling at Nursery: Common Causes and Solutions

 1. Separation Anxiety